grisu/gricli/USAGE.md

     help <keywords>

-        Prints the help message for the command that is called by this combination of keywords (if it exists)
+        Prints the help message for the command that is called by this combination of keywords (if it exists).

     help search <keyword>